SANTANU DUTTA

 • Mode estimation for discrete distributions

-S. Dutta and A. Goswami
+S. Dutta, A. Goswami

 RECENT SCHOLAR PUBLICATIONS